hydraulic piston pump troubleshooting

 Damaged Plunger

-If your hydraulic piston pump is not moving water as it should, there are a few things you can check to try and diagnose the problem.
-First, make sure all hoses and connections are tight.
-Next, check the pressure gauge to see if the pump is operating at the correct pressure.
-Finally, take a look at the plunger assembly to see if it is damaged or defective.
+If your hydraulic piston pump isn’t pumping water as it should, there are a few things you can do to try and diagnose the problem.
+First, check that all hoses and connections are tight.
+Next off is checking the pressure gauge to see if the pump is operating at the correct pressure.
+Lastly, you may want to look at the plunger assembly to see if there’s anything wrong with it or if it is damaged in any way.

-If the pressure gauge reads correctly but the pump is not moving water, you may have a broken plunger assembly.
-To replace the plunger assembly, follow these steps:
+If pressure gauge reads correctly but the pump does not move water, it may be because the plunger assembly has been broken.
+To replace the plunger assembly follow these steps:

-1) Disconnect the power supply from the pump by removing the plug at the rear of the unit.
-Be careful not to pinch any wires in this process!
+- Disconnect power supply from pump by withdrawing plug at back of unit; make sure you do not pinch any wires during this process!

-2) Remove the four screws that hold down the plunging arm on top of the motor housing.
-Once unscrewed, lift out the arm and discard it.
+- Unscrew four screws that hold plunging arm down on top of motor housing; lift out arm and discard it once unscrewed.

-5) Disconnect the wiring harness from the motor and board (black wires on white connector).
+- Detach wiring harness from motor and board (black wires on white connector).

 Manifold Wear / Damage